Sabina Nessa killing: Does following the 'rules' keep women safe?

 Mayor of London Sadiq Khan said there should be a "fully joined-up policy to address this issue, from school with boys being taught to respect girls; and proper healthy relationship education".
 He urged the government to "outlaw misogyny" and "make the harassment of women in a public place a criminal offence".

-Even if all those policies were put into place tomorrow, it would take at least a generation to see real change.
-Until we get to the point that the concept of "healthy relationships" is the norm, not something to be squeezed in between double maths and lunch.
+Even if all those policies were put into place tomorrow, how long would it take to see real change?
+Until we get to the point that the concept of a "healthy relationship" is the norm, not something to be taught squeezed in between double maths and lunch?

-Until we recognise as utterly ridiculous the idea that women are attacked because of their route home, or because their walk was not "purposeful" enough, or because of what they were wearing or not wearing.
+Women are not attacked because of our route home; we are not attacked because our walk was not "purposeful" enough, or because of what we were wearing.
 If a woman is murdered by a man she doesn't know, it is because he wanted to murder her.
 There is no other reason.

-His motivation is irrelevant.
-It is his choice, his decision, his responsibility.

-Neither society as a whole nor women as individuals owe him an excuse.
-No matter how well-meant, perhaps safety hints for women run the risk of offering him one.
+Society as a whole - and women as individuals - owes him no excuse.
+No matter how well-meant, perhaps safety hints for women run the risk of offering one.

+And in the words of Prof Kelly - what will it take to move the conversation from protecting women's safety to protecting their freedom?

+Have you been affected by this story?
+Please share your experiences by emailing haveyoursay@bbc.co.uk.